The Role of Leadership in Promoting Winter Mental Wellness: Best Practices for Managers

 A study by U.C.L.A.
 Health (2018) demonstrated that individuals who engage in regular physical exercise experienced more than 40% fewer poor mental health days compared to those who lead a sedentary lifestyle, indicating the significant impact of physical activity in reducing symptoms of depression and anxiety.

-One suggestion is to motivate the employees to follow the break regimen focusing on movement since lying or sitting for hours enhances lethargy and irritable moods, often brought about by winter.
+One suggestion is to motivate the employees to follow the break regimen, focusing on movement, since lying or sitting for hours enhances lethargy and irritable moods, which are often brought about by winter.

 Schedule regular 'movement challenges' daily or weekly to remind employees to leave their desks.
 For instance, you could recommend a five-minute or ten-minute stretch before a regular team meeting or during break time.
 The employees should be encouraged to take a ten- or fifteen-minute walk.